CIMR-Algos/SoilMoisture_ATBD/book/definitions.md

     The Multi-Temporal Dual Channel Algorithm (MT-DCA) is an evolution of DCA that uses information from multiple SMAP overpasses to improve retrieval performance.

 Soil Moisture
+    Soil moisture is defined as the water held in the spaces between soil particles, and it is typically expressed as a ratio, either by volume-to-volume ratio (m³/m³) or by weight.

 Soil Moisture Active Passive
     The SMAP (Soil Moisture Active Passive) mission is a NASA satellite mission launched in 2015 that uses both active and passive microwave sensors to measure soil moisture.